mrcavalcanti/mosaicoo/docs/sources/installation/kubernetes.md

 kubectl create secret generic ge-license --from-file=/path/to/your/license.jwt
 ```

-### Create Grafana Enterprise configuration
+### Create Mosaicoo Enterprise configuration

-Create a Grafana configuration file with the name `grafana.ini`.
+Create a Mosaicoo configuration file with the name `grafana.ini`.
 Then paste the content below.

 > **Note:** You will have to update the `root_url` field to the url associated with the license you were given.